ccj99/SAFARI/README.md

 - g++  5.1.0+

 # Usage
-An example of running experimets in the technical report is shown as follows.
+An example of running the experimets is shown as follows.

 ## Ranking dataset